Sreyas62/Expo-project/README.md

 # geminiApp
 This project is a React Native-based Chatbot application called "Gemini Chatbot".
-It utilizes machine learning to generate conversational responses in real-time.
+It utilizes Gemini API to generate conversational responses in real-time.
 The primary goal of the project is to provide users with an interactive chat interface where they can converse with an AI-powered chatbot.

 ## Team members
 1. [Sreyas M Pillai](https://github.com/Sreyas62)
 2. [Nandkishor R](https://github.com/nandkishorr)

 ## Link to product walkthrough
 [link to video](Link Here)

 ## How it Works ?

 ### 1. Working of project
    **Real-time Chat Interface :** Users can interact with the chatbot in real-time, typing messages and receiving responses instantly.